 - Nominations will be accepted until May 31st.
 Nominations forms will (be) available online and must be submitted by May 31st.

-- Candidates will be given the opportunity to prepare a statement regarding their nomination for distribution to the SUNY ESC-GSC Membership for consideration.
-Each interested candidate must submit a bio describing self, and their interest in the Graduate Student Collaborative.
+- Each interested candidate must submit a bio describing self, and their interest in the Graduate Student Collaborative.
 The Bio of each nominee, will be distributed to the SUNY ESC-GSC membership, prior to the election, via college email, for consideration and to be included on the voting ballot.

 - A slate of nominees will be created for all nominated candidates and sent to the (entire) SUNY ESC-GSC membership fourteen (14) days prior to the May voting session.